Bloom-host/BloomDocs/docs/games/rust/admin.md

 Once that's done, head over to the 'Console' tab of your server in the [DuckPanel](https://mc.bloom.host)

-There are two levels of privileges and each has a different command to use:
+There are two levels of privileges, and each has a different command to use:

 1. `ownerid <id>`: Full privileges; can make other players administrators as wel
 2. `moderatorid <id>`: Full privileges; can't make other players administrators